AndOr0812/AntMusic/AntMinerDNS.md

-Tip - Fixing DNS Problems
+#Tip - Fixing DNS Problems

-If your miner take a while to start hashing, you may have a DNS problem.
+If your miner takes a while to start hashing, you may have a DNS problem.
 When you connect it up to your LAN it uses DHCP to get its IP address and other local network information.

 Mine would not find URLs on the Internet straight way (could not ping www.google.com) so it sat there doing nothing.

 If you have this problem...